albaizq/OpenADRontology/README.md

 # openADR-ontology

 Repository for collaborative edition of the OpenADR ontology.
-T

 Current version of the ontology model